CaseyLabs/aws-ec2-ebs-automatic-snapshot-bash/README.md

 Once the AWS CLI has been installed, you'll need to configure it with the credentials of the IAM user created above:

 ```
-aws configure
+sudo aws configure
 ```

 _Access Key & Secret Access Key_: enter in the credentials generated above for the new IAM user.
-_Region Name_: the region that this instance is currently in.
+_Region Name_: the region that this instance is currently in.  i.e. us-east-1, eu-west-1, etc.
 _Output Format_: enter "text"